sathyaa22/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Step 7: Predict target value for a new data point.

-Step 8: End the program.
+Step 8: Stop the program.

 ## Program: